MegatronJeremy/Telegram-YT-Bot/README.md

 Telegram bot that downloads YouTube videos from a given link.

+Add your bot token and username tag to the environment variables in the dockerfile.

 Run docker-compose up to start the bot.

 After, the Telegram bot can be found at this link: [python-telegram-bot](https://t.me/divine_python_telegram_bot).